 Some caffeine and delicious flavorful compounds are extracted from coffee beans during cold water brewing.
 Undesirable elements like amides, esters and ketones as well as fatty acids and bitter oils are left behind.

 Acids and oils typically rise to the surface of a hot cup of coffee, which gives hot brew a distinct acidic taste.
 This acidic taste is the reason why many coffee drinkers add cream or milk to their coffee in order to soften the taste.
-The cold brewing process provides a distinctively smooth and perfectly balanced cup of coffee that can be served ice cold or steaming hot.
+The cold brewing process provides a distinctively smooth and perfectly balanced cup of coffee that can be served with ice.
+However, if you have some cold brew ready but feel like having a warm beverage, you can heat up cold brew coffee on the stove and enjoy it hot.

 Cold brew coffee became a mainstream beverage of choice as more outlets began including it in their stock and menus.
 Cold coffee is unique and much more than a trendy brew.
 Since cold water is used, it is usually mellower and creates a more rounded out or wholesome taste.
 You can expect less acidity and more body in your cup.